-35 The applicable programs or tariffs eligibility may be based on a nameplate capacity rather than a configured value.
+&lt;sup>34 The applicable programs or tariffs eligibility may be based on a nameplate capacity rather than a configured value.
 Consult the tariff or program rules of interest to determine if the nameplate capacity governs any aspects of the interconnection.

-36 IEEE 1547 Table 28 Nameplate Information contains the available configuration parameters which may be altered as allowed by Section 10.4.
+&lt;sup>35 IEEE 1547 Table 28 Nameplate Information contains the available configuration parameters which may be altered as allowed by Section 11.

-37 Testing to the UL Certification Requirement Decision on Power Control Systems may be used in the interim.
+&lt;sup>36 Testing to the UL Certification Requirement Decision on Power Control Systems may be used in the interim.

-management settings38 in cases where the RPA is at the PCC.
+management settings in cases where the RPA is at the PCC.
 The maximum active power parameter in the DER management information shall be used as a static limit when employed for limiting export.
 Similarly, the Power Control System import or export limit shall be a static limit when employed for limiting export or limiting import.